JorgeCupi/LINQ_AzureFunctions/README.md

 Table<SalesLT_Product> products = db.GetTable<SalesLT_Product>();
 ```

-Querying time, as mentioned before we'll use the Query syntax type a simple query would look like this:
+Querying time, as mentioned before we will use the Query syntax type a simple query would look like this:
 ```csharp
     IQueryable<SalesLT_Product> results = from product
                                         in products